The Little House (picture book): Inspiration

 Author Virginia Lee Burton has stated that "The Little House was based on our own little house which we moved from the street into a field of daisies with apple trees growing around."
-Burton denied it was a critique of urban sprawl, but instead wished to convey the passage of time to younger readers.
-Being a very visually driven book, many times Burton changed the amount of text to fit the illustration.
-In her words: "If the page is well drawn and finely designed, the child reader will acquire a sense of good design which will lead to an appreciation of beauty and the development of good taste.
+Burton denied it was a critique of urban sprawl, claiming instead that she rather wished to convey the passage of time to younger readers.
+The book is very visually driven; many times Burton changed the amount of text in such a way as to accommodate its illustrations.
+In her words, "If the page is well drawn and finely designed, the child reader will acquire a sense of good design which will lead to an appreciation of beauty and the development of good taste.
 Primitive man thought in pictures, not in words, and this visual conception is far more fundamental than its sophisticated translation into verbal modes of thought."

 Story

 The story centers on a house built at the top of a small hill, far out in the country.
 Her builder decrees that she "may never be sold for gold or silver", but is built sturdy enough to one day see his great-great-grandchildren's great-great-grandchildren living in her.
 The house watches the seasons pass, and wonders about the lights of the city, which grow ever closer.

 Eventually, a road is built in front of the house.
 This is followed by roadside stands, gas stations, and more little houses.
 Next, the small houses are replaced by tenements and apartments.
 Streetcars, an elevated railroad, and a subway start running past the house.
-Finally, the apartments and tenements are tore down and two gigantic skyscrapers are built in their place, one on each side.
+Finally, the apartments and tenements are torn down and two gigantic skyscrapers are built in their place, one on each side.
 Now standing in a large city, the house is sad because she misses being on the small hill in the countryside and her exterior looks shabby.

 One day, the great-great-granddaughter of the builder comes by and sees the house, she remembers stories that her grandmother told about living in just such a house, but far out in the country.
 When the great-great-granddaughter discovers that it is the same house, she arranges to have her moved out of the city, to a hill in the country where she is repaired and can once again watch the seasons pass and live happily ever after.

 Though never revealed, it can be assumed that the great-great-granddaughter either moves into the house or sells her to a new family.